DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-06-19-adding-a-note-for-the-first-time.md

 They’re particularly uncertain about whether candidates will be able to see their notes.

-However, users don’t need to see this guidance every time they add a note.
+However, users do not need to see this guidance every time they add a note.

 If we show users an interstitial the first time they add a note Then they’ll be able to learn how notes work quickly without having to see the guidance every time